cagriffiths/ABIs-fish/README.md

 For all documentation or troubleshooting on FLR, we refer users to https://github.com/flr.
 The version of each package used is detailed at the start of each `code` file.

 # Citations
-Griffiths, C. A., Winker, H., Bartolino, V., Wennhage, H., Orio, A. and Cardinale, M. (2023).
-Including older fish in fisheries management: a new age-based indicator and reference point for exploited fish stocks. *Fish and Fisheries*, accepted.
+Griffiths, C. A., Winker, H., Bartolino, V., Wennhage, H., Orio, A. and Cardinale, M. (2024).
+Including older fish in fisheries management: a new age-based indicator and reference point for exploited fish stocks. *Fish and Fisheries*, 25, 18–37. https://doi.org/10.1111/faf.12789

 Kell, L. T., I. Mosqueira, P. Grosjean, J-M. Fromentin, D. Garcia, R. Hillary, E. Jardim, S. Mardle, M. A. Pastoors, J. J. Poos, F. Scott, R. D. Scott.
 2007.
 FLR: an open-source framework for the evaluation and development of management strategies. *ICES Journal of Marine Science*, 64 (4): 640-646. doi: 10.1093/icesjms/fsm012.